drreynolds/smuhpc-workshop/source/session_4.rst

       that the functions themselves are constructed to avoid modifying the underlying data.

-      In C and C++, call-by-value is the
-      [unfortunate] default, whereas Fortran uses call-by-reference.
+      In C and C++, call-by-value is the default, whereas Fortran uses call-by-reference.
+However in C, pointers may be passed through function calls to emulate call-by-reference.
+In C++, either pointers can be sent through function calls, or arguments may be specified as being passed by reference (using the ``&`` symbol).

 Find what you can fix, so long as you do not change the mathematical result.
 Delete and re-compile the executable,